2011 Environmental Law BrochureClick here

 to download the PDF.

 The Tulane environmental law curriculum ranges from theoretical and statutory courses to live client practice in the environmental law clinic, where students take legal action on behalf of their clients to protect public health and natural resources.
-Tulane offers a Certificate of Specialization in Environmental Law for JD students and the LLM in Energy & Environment for graduate students.
+Tulane offers a Certificate of Specialization in Energy & Environmental Law for JD students and the LLM in Energy & Environment for graduate students.
 In addition, students find at Tulane a strong international environmental law curriculum; the high-quality student-published Tulane Environmental Law Journal; an active, student-run Environmental Law Society; the Tulane Environmental Law Clinic and an environmental think-tank, the Tulane Institute on Water Resources Law & Policy.